-Students will refrain from conversing with classmates whenever the faculty, guest speaker, or another student is speaking.
 Cell phones/computers/tablets are permitted only in the classroom for educational purposes.
 Students will be asked to place their cell phones on vibrate and should excuse themselves from the classroom to answer emergency calls.
-Faculty have the right to ask students to leave the classroom if they are unable to demonstrate respectful behavior.

-Permission of the teaching faculty member must be obtained prior to taking any audio or visual recording of lectures or labs.
+Permission of the teaching faculty member must be obtained prior to taking any audio recording of lectures or labs.
+Video recording is prohibited.
 Sharing and/or posting of the audio or visual lecture(s) is prohibited.
-Refer to the Social Networking Policy.
+Refer to the St. Joseph's Hospital Social Media Policy.

 Class attendance will be noted by the faculty daily.
-Students will attend the class in its entirety.
+Students are encouraged to attend the class in its entirety.
 At the completion of class, students are asked to ensure that the classroom is left in an orderly arrangement.